snayfach/MicrobeCensus/README.md

 * **-h, --help:**            show this help message and exit
 * **-v:**                    print program's progress to stdout (default = False)
 * **-V, --version:**         show program's version number and exit
+* **-r RAPSEARCH**
+path to external RAPsearch2 v2.15 binary.
+useful if precompiled RAPsearch2 v2.15 binary included with MicrobeCensus does not work on your system

 #### Module usage